mycsphd/mycsphd.github.io/README.md

     - within each class, they are sorted by number in the file name.

 ## Important Attributes
-_config.yaml: cite name, cite description. sidebar color: assets/css/main.sass
+1. _config.yaml: cite name, cite description.
+2. sidebar color: assets/css/main.sass
+3. description: "Computer Science Ph.D.
+Information for Future Students."
+This appears in the website sidebar, website about page, README.md file and Repository about information.